What are other names for this medicine?

 A rare brain infection has been reported during or after treatment with this medicine.
-If you notice new or sudden changes in thinking, walking, talking, or seeing, or sudden weakness on one side of your body, contact your healthcare provider immediately.
+If you notice new or sudden changes in thinking, walking, talking, or seeing, or sudden weakness on one side of your body, contact your healthcare provider right away.

 This medicine may cause severe skin problems or a problem called tumor lysis syndrome.
 Tell your healthcare provider right away if you get painful sores or ulcers on your skin, lips, or in your mouth, peeling skin, rash, or blisters.

 You may get infections more easily when you are taking this medicine and for up to a year after stopping this medicine.
 Stay away from people with colds, flu, or other infections.
 Also, do not have any vaccines without getting your healthcare provider's approval first.

 If you need emergency care, surgery, or dental work, tell the healthcare provider or dentist you have received this medicine.